baotran239/SQL-Website-Performance-Analysis-Project/README.md

 - The highest engagement and purchase activity are observed in March 2017, showing an increasing trend in customer purchasing behavior over time.

 ## IV.
 Conclusions
+The analysis reveals stable traffic with a rise in transactions by March 2017.
+Direct traffic drives the highest revenue, while bounce rates vary across sources.
+Purchasers have fewer pageviews per session, indicating efficient navigation.
+Conversion rates from product views to purchases steadily improve, and cross-selling opportunities emerge from frequently co-purchased items.
+These insights help optimize marketing, user experience, and conversion strategies to drive growth.